Dark Chronicle: Development

-Rumors about Dark Chronicle first appeared on April 9, 2002, when Level-5 Inc. updated its website with an image of a silhouette from its newest game, although no other details were made available at the time.
+Rumors about Dark Chronicle first appeared in April 2002, when Level-5 Inc. updated its website with an image of a silhouette from its newest game, although no other details were made available at the time.
 The game was officially announced on May 16, when Level-5 launched a full website that revealed the new game would include Dark Cloud's Georama mode and had more features than its predecessor.
 The site also demonstrated the cel-shaded graphics and featured pictures of the two protagonists.

 More information was revealed at E3 later in May, when Sony Computer Entertainment announced the game would be released in Japan and Europe as Dark Chronicle and in North America as Dark Cloud 2, with a release date of late 2002 to early 2003.
 The invention system, which according to Sony would feature over 100 hours of gameplay, was also demonstrated for the first time.
 IGN and GameSpot both featured previews of the game based on the E3 demo; IGN focused on the improved Georama system and praised the cel-shaded graphics, and GameSpot looked at the dungeons, finding the combat improved from the first game.

 The visual style of Dark Chronicle departs from that of Dark Cloud by using cel shading.
 Level-5 referred to the graphic style as "tonal rendering"; the main characters have a smooth, shaded look and the backgrounds have detailed textures and lighting.
 The main characters have a higher polygon count than the supporting characters and are composed of 2,500 to 3,000 polygons.
 Supporting characters are composed of 1,500 to 2,000 polygons.
 The game's graphics were created with Softimage 3D.
 Cutscenes use the models that are used in normal gameplay, both of which are generated in real-time, thus costume changes are carried over from gameplay to cutscenes.
-Akihiro Hino, the game's writer, director, designer and producer, said that "smooth transitions between gameplay and event scenes help increase the empathy for the game."
+Akihiro Hino, the game's writer, director, designer and producer, said that "smooth transitions between gameplay and event scenes help increase the empathy for the game".
 Soft textures were used to create a uniform feel for the visuals and to minimize the computer-generated appearance of the cel shading.
 Texture mapping was used occasionally to emulate lighting.
 The game's production took almost two years; the CG production and game development occurred simultaneously.

 An emulated version of the game for the PlayStation 4 through the PlayStation Network was released in January 2016.
 It features 1080p resolution, trophy support, Remote Play, and Share Play compatibility.